Assambra/Module-GameManager/GameManager/Assets/Assambra/Game Framework/Modules/GameManager/Readme.txt

 3.)
 Create your needed scenes like GameMenu, World, Dungeon...
 Adding all scenes to Build Settings -> Scenes in Built.
-Additionally: Add to each Scene Main Camera and Directional Light the two scripts MainCamera and DirectionalLight  found in /Scripts/Helper
-And enable on the Persistent Scene IsPersistentMainCamera and IsPersistentDirectionalLight.
-This will disable all other Directional Light and Main Cameras in play mode or in Game builts.
-In this way, for example, post-processing can be installed and set once in the camera in the Persistent Scene, Or one time a global Light setting for all scenes.
-In the other scenes you can leave the light and camera on in the editor when creating the level.
-This will also fix the Error that two audio listener in scene, this are attached on the Main Camera, if a aditional scene are loaded.

 4.)
 Create for each scene a Scene asset (except the peristent scene).
 Menu: Create/Assambra/Scene.
 Create it into a folder e.g. Data/Scenes
 and name it to your scene name.
 One of this need to have checked IsFirstScene e.g GameMenu.
+Add into the Scene field the Scene.
 Add the Scene asset to the SceneHandler scenes list field.

 5.)
 Create for each UI Set you need a SceneUISet asset.
-Menu: Create/Assambra/SceneUI.
-Create it into a folder e.g Data/UI
+Menu: Create/Assambra/SceneUISet.
+Create it into a folder e.g Data/SceneUISets
 and name it like Game, GameMenu.

 6.)
 Use the prefab YourScenUI and create for each UI Element you need a new prefab